 Headquarters and central functions

-For further information on the Corporate segment, please see the Annual Report and Form 20-F for the year ended December 31, 2017.
+For further information on the Corporate segment, please see the 2019 Annual Report.